Resource-state Quantum RAM for Fast and Error-Correctable Queries: RESULTS

-here, $T$ is the time required for moving an atom across the minimal trap distance, and again $\tau$ is the mid-circuit measurement time.
-Thus, the first term in Eq.~\eqref{main_T_phi} is related to the rearrangement, and the second one to the SQPMs.
-Considering current experiments~\cite{Bluvstein_2022}, in our estimations we set $\tau\simeq 500\mu\mathrm{s}$ and $T\simeq33\mu\mathrm{s}$.
+where the first term is related to rearrangement, and the second to SQPMs.
+Specifically, $T$ is the time required for transporting an atom across the minimal trap distance.
+Considering current experiments~\cite{Bluvstein_2022}, we set $\tau\simeq 500\mu\mathrm{s}$ and $T\simeq33\mu\mathrm{s}$.
 With these parameters, $T_\Phi$ is comparable to $T_\text{query}$, as the rearrangement time remains negligible up to $N\simeq 2^{24}$ (corresponding to $\simeq 2\mathrm{MB}$ of memory), which is much larger than current system sizes of single processors~\cite{manetsch2024tweezerarray6100highly}.
-Quantitatively, even for $1\mathrm{kB}$ of memory we find $T_\text{query}\simeq 13\mathrm{ms}$ and a factory rate $ 1/T_\Phi\simeq 0.1\mathrm{kHz}$, wherein only $\simeq 13\%$ of the time is spent on atom rearrangement.
-Since $T_\Phi\simeq T_\text{query}$, we can parallelise a query with the preparation of a new copy of $\ket{\Phi}$ for the next query, resulting in an efficient parallelised cycle, not adding substantial runtime.
+For $1\mathrm{kB}$ of memory we find $T_\text{query}\simeq 13\mathrm{ms}$ and $ 1/T_\Phi\simeq 0.1\mathrm{kHz}$, wherein only $\simeq 13\%$ of the time is spent on atom transport.
+Since $T_\Phi\simeq T_\text{query}$, we can parallelise a query with the preparation of a new copy of $\ket{\Phi}$ for the next query, resulting in an efficient cycle, not adding substantial runtime.
+Remarkably, despite the overheads for syndrome extraction and distillation, we show that this also holds in the QEC setting (Methods).